kargalar/ArchiveManager/README.md

 ## 🛠️ Built With

 - **Flutter** - UI framework
-- **Trae AI** - Development assistant
+- **Trae, Augment, Copilot AI** - Development assistants

 ## 📝 Development Notes

 This project was created to test the potential of AI-assisted development.
-Approximately 95% of the code was written using Trae AI prompts, with only minor manual adjustments.
+Approximately 95% of the code was written using Trae, Augment, Copilot AI prompts, with only minor manual adjustments.
 Since the main focus was on testing rapid development with the help of AI, clean code principles and architecture were not considered.

 ## 📄 License